riyazinteractive/NyTimes/README.md

     react-native run-android
 iOS
-5b) To run application on iOS
+5b) To run application on iOS (Applicable only for Mac users)

     react-native run-ios

+Note*: For Mac users, if above command error out due to permission issue.
+Please use prefix sudo before each command.

 Alertnate way, to application on iOS open project directory, go to ios folder, open 'NYTimes.xcworkspace' file in XCode application Build (Cmd+B) and Run (Cmd+R)

 Incase of any issues, for setup or execution of project.
 Please mail to 'riyazinteractive@gmail.com'